Tuttu7/IMAP-SYNC/README.md

 --host1  |  Source or "from" imap server
 --port1  |  Port to connect on host1
 --user1  |  User to login on host1
---host2  |  "destination" imap server
+--host2  |  "Destination" imap server
 --port2  |  Port to connect on host2
 --user2  |  Password for the user2
 --ssl1   |  Use a SSL connection on host1.
 On by default if possible --ssl2   |  Use a SSL connection on host2.
-On by default if possible --noauthmd5 | don’t use MD5 authentification
+On by default if possible --noauthmd5 | Don’t use MD5 authentification